-UPDATE: Delmont library officials will break ground November 16 on new building!
+Delmont library officials broke ground November 16 for our new building!

 Following a roughly four-year capital campaign, library officials raised just over $1 million through grants and community donations that will help fund a new, 4,150-square-foot library with multiple eco-friendly “green” features.